What is an EICR certificate?

 An Electrical Installation Safety Report finds urgent remedial work or requires ‘further investigation’.

 A landlord is required to ensure that a qualified and competent electrician carries out the necessary work within 28 days.
-Or the period specified in the report is less than 28 days, starting with the inspection and testing date.
+The period specified in the report is less than 28 days, starting with the inspection and testing date.

 The landlord must then: